 Other Eligibility Considerations

-If you served as a member of the ‘Selected Reserve’ through the Army, Air Force, Navy, or another branch of the military, you might also be eligible.
-A veteran who is not otherwise qualified, but has completed a total of six years in the Selected Reserve can also meet the criteria.
-Someone with an honorable discharge, who is on the retired list, who has continued service in the Selected Reserve, or is a transfer to a Standby or Ready Reserve will be considered if they meet the six-year requirement.
+You might also be eligible if you served as a member of the ‘Selected Reserve’ through the Army, Air Force, Navy, or another military branch.
+A veteran who is not otherwise qualified but has completed six years in the Selected Reserve can also meet the criteria.
+Someone with an honorable discharge, who is on the retired list, who has continued service in the Selected Reserve, or who is a transfer to a Standby or Ready Reserve will be considered if they meet the six-year requirement.

 Some U.S. citizens who served in a country that was an ally of the U.S. during World War Two may also be able to establish eligibility for a VA loan.
 Other lesser-known qualifications could also apply.
 Refer to the Veteran’s Affairs website for the full list of eligibility categories and exceptions.